asieftekhari/python-examples/README.md

 **Example 17:** Write a program that reads the ages of employees from the user and outputs the oldest age.
 The program keeps reading until the number -1 is entered.
 Once this number is encountered, the program should stop reading and print the maximum age.
 The ages are between 10 and 90.

 **Example 18:** Write a program that reads student ages until -1 is entered, then prints the largest and second largest ages.
 Ages range from 10 to 90.
 All input ages are guaranteed to be distinct.

+**Example 19:** The final list of participant names is sent to the executive committee for printing entry cards.
+However, the names were not entered in standard format during registration (standard format: first letter uppercase, rest lowercase).
+Write a program that reads 5 names and prints their standardized versions.

+**Example 20:** Write a program that converts a word to uppercase if it contains more uppercase than lowercase letters; otherwise, converts it to lowercase.